ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ### Learning Goals

 When presenting OCaml or another functional programming language, it is often said: “Functions are treated as first-class citizens.”
-Without further explanation or context, this may not be helpful, it wasn't to me.
-The goal of this tutorial is to acquire the capabilities implied and entailed by this sentence.
-In turn, this should explain that sentence.
+Without further explanation or context, this may not be helpful (it wasn't to me).
+The goal of this tutorial is to acquire the capabilities implied and entailed by this assertion.
+In turn, this should explain it:
 - Write all kinds of definitions, for all kinds of values, in all different ways
 - Accurately assess the scope of any definition
 - Avoid being fooled by shadowed definitions and scopes